GlobalFood/integration_docs/accepted_orders/README.md

 **We need to provide you:**

 A secret key to allow you to poll our system.
 This key must be sent in the "Authorization" header of the request.
 This key is unique for every restaurant location.
 (Example: 8yCPCvb3dDo1k).
-We will provide you this key manually via email once you have created that restaurant in our system.
-Simply tell us the email address that you used to create the account with in our system.
+To get your own key, navigate to the integrations section and add an integration using the "Poll Accepted Order v2" template.
+You should see the key in the integrations listing after adding it

 **Polling:**